Friuli and Slovenia Bike Tour

 Dobra Vila Bovec

-Nestled in the intact landscape, this charming small hotel is an ideal spot to enjoy your stay for two nights and explore the local region.
+Nestled in the intact landscape, this charming 4-star intimate hotel is an ideal spot to enjoy your stay for two nights and explore the local region.

 View their website